 Life is seen and lived from different perspectives – billions of them.
 It’s important to live vicariously at times in order to learn and improve, to become a more understanding and honest person, and reading is one of the best ways I know how to do this.
 It’s something I definitely want to relay in my writing.
 Because, though life can be hard, the world is a wonderful place full of incredible people.
 We just have to work to remove some of the bullshit that sometimes prevents us from seeing this.

-I'm thrilled to have been included in the literary magazines Scrittura, Fiction Pool, Bandit Fiction, Litro, and Sarasvati (an Indigo Dreams imprint).
-I was shortlisted in the 2019 Mind short story competition, as well as having a different story picked for inclusion in the University of Exeter's annual publication, Q Journal, in the same year.
+I'm delighted and hugely grateful to have my short fiction included in literary magazines Scrittura, Fiction Pool, Bandit Fiction, Litro, Sarasvati (an Indigo Dreams imprint), and the 2019 edition of the University of Exeter's annual publication, Q Journal; as well as having nonfiction in Quarterlife.
 I'm currently working on my first novel.
 The extract below is part of another novel I have written but am leaving on the back burner for now.

 'The November Wobble'